 You can write your story in your words.
 We are convinced that people will be fascinated and intrigued to read and hear what you have to say!

-We also have people who do not write poetry but love to narrate the poems of others.
-If that’s you then please select the poems you would like to read, make a copy of the recording and send it us.
+We also have people who love to narrate their work and that of others.
+If that’s you then please select the poems or 'MyWords' you would like to read, make a copy of the recording and send it us.
 Check here if you want a bit of help doing that.
-It doesn’t matter if there is already a recording of a poem, we and the authors all like to listen to different interpretations in different voices.
-For example, listen to these three records of a poem called ‘Your Vision is too narrow’.
+It doesn’t matter if there is already a recording, we and the authors all like to listen to different interpretations in different voices.
+For example, listen to the three records of a poem called ‘Your Vision is too narrow’.

 Note: You can be assured that if it’s good enough your work will get published regardless of the harshness of the language, even if some may find it offensive.
 However, although we want you to express yourselves fully and to remain authentic, please keep in mind that overuse of certain language will mean that we will need to publish with warnings to alert some of our readers.